foospidy/foophp/README.md

 - index.php - The default PHP file that load core libraries and initialize the user session.
 You should only need to edit this file to include composer packages.
 - robots.txt and sitemap.xml - Used by search engines for indexing, edit as you see fit.

+/app directory contains some core framework files and is also where you put your application files.

+/app/core directory contains core framework files.

+/static directory contains all static content (e.g. css, javascript, html, etc.)

 ## Getting Started
 todo